danst0/Portfolio/README.md

 Todos
 =====
-* make dates into python dates and only convert to string if required
 * Testing
  * Test completeness of import (esp. duplicates, number of transactions imported) --> Done
  * Test green-field installation --> Done